Special Offers Available!

 box office in person.

 The South Dakota Symphony Orchestra and Music Alive Composer-in-Residence Theodore Wiprud invite you to be part of the Music Composition Academy at Sisseton!
 The Academy will enable students to express their personal creativity through original music, performed by musicians of the South Dakota Symphony.
 Daily workshops and private lessons will build students’ skills and tap their imaginations.
 Students are encouraged to bring musical ideas from any tradition as we explore cultural understanding.
 The Academy requires hard, consistent work, as every musical decision is in the student’s hands, with Mr. Wiprud and additional instructors serving as mentors and scribes.
-Every student will finish the August week with a complete work of music, which will be rehearsed and performed by musicians of the South Dakota Symphony in September.
+Every student will finish the August week with a complete work of music, which will be rehearsed and performed by musicians of the South Dakota Symphony.

 There is no cost to attend the Music Composition Academy.
 Students will be provided with daily breakfast and lunch during the Music Composition Academy.